MicroEJ/VEEPortQualificationTools/README.rst

 The Java Test Suites verify the integration of the MicroEJ Platform over the BSP.
 No specific unit test framework is used, each test describes how it works.

-..
-   Copyright 2019-2022 MicroEJ Corp.
-All rights reserved.
-   Use of this source code is governed by a BSD-style license that can be found with this software.